Skip to main content

 Kitchen Extensions Tip for Crystal Palace Homeowners

-Three patterns cover most of what we build in SE19 and the upper SE20 streets.
 Single-storey rear extension on a Victorian terrace is the most common Crystal Palace project.
 The terraces along Westow Hill, Church Road, Belvedere Road, and the streets running off Crystal Palace Park have a narrow rear kitchen separated from a dining room by a load-bearing wall.
-We extend 3-4 metres into the rear garden, take out the internal wall with a 178x102 UB or 152x89 UC steel beam (depending on span), and finish with bifolds or a slider across the new rear elevation.
-Cost is £50,000-£80,000 including stepped foundations where the garden slopes, structural steel, glazing, electrics, plumbing, and finishes.
-Build time 12-14 weeks.
-The hillside means stepped foundations or short retaining walls are typical and add £3,000-£5,000 to a flat-site equivalent.
-Side return infill is the second pattern, common on the wider terraces between Westow Hill and Anerley Hill where side passages of 1.0-1.4 metres convert to usable kitchen space.
-Cost is £35,000-£55,000 including the steel-framed roof structure, party wall foundations, glazing, and finishes.
-Build time 8-12 weeks.
+We extend 3 to 4 metres into the rear garden, take out the internal wall with a 178x102 UB or 152x89 UC steel beam depending on span, and finish with bifolds or a slider across the new rear elevation.
+The build includes stepped foundations where the garden slopes, structural steel, glazing, electrics, plumbing, and finishes.
+Build time 12 to 14 weeks.
+The hillside means stepped foundations or short retaining walls are typical and add to the groundwork over a flat-site equivalent.
+Side return infill is common on the wider terraces between Westow Hill and Anerley Hill where side passages of 1.0 to 1.4 metres convert to usable kitchen space.
+The build covers the steel-framed roof structure, party wall foundations, glazing, and finishes.
+Build time 8 to 12 weeks.
 Party wall agreement with the neighbouring property is required.
-Wraparound extension on a wider Victorian terrace is the third pattern, suitable where both side return and rear projection are viable.
-Combines a 3-metre rear projection with a side return infill and creates 25-35 square metres of new open-plan space.
-Cost is £65,000-£100,000.
-Build time 14-18 weeks.
-Party wall agreement is required and the structural design typically uses two slimline steels meeting at a goalpost detail rather than one large beam.

-Crystal Palace's hillside is the single biggest factor distinguishing kitchen extensions here from flatter parts of South London.
-Stepped foundations and retaining walls.
-The streets climbing the ridge (Church Road, Westow Hill, Belvedere Road, Hamlet Road) have rear gardens that drop noticeably from the existing kitchen floor — sometimes 600mm-1.5 metres of fall over the first 4-5 metres.
+The streets climbing the ridge, Church Road, Westow Hill, Belvedere Road, Hamlet Road, have rear gardens that drop 600mm to 1.5 metres over the first 4 to 5 metres.
 Standard strip foundations don't work on slopes.
 We use stepped foundations following the ground profile or short reinforced concrete retaining walls to create a level base.
-The structural engineer specifies the foundation design after a trial hole investigation — adds £3,000-£5,000 to typical extension cost compared with a flat-site equivalent.
-The threshold detail at the new rear doors is designed so the extension floor sits level with the existing kitchen, with the patio or decking dropping away at the original garden level.
-Mixed clay and gravel subsoil.
-SE19 sits at the boundary between London Clay (lower-lying streets) and the river-terrace gravel running up the ridge — ground conditions vary dramatically between neighbouring properties.
+The structural engineer specifies the foundation design after a trial hole investigation.
+The threshold detail at the new rear doors is designed so the extension floor sits level with the existing kitchen, with the patio or decking stepping down to the original garden level.
+SE19 sits at the boundary between London Clay on the lower-lying streets and the river-terrace gravel running up the ridge.
+Ground conditions vary dramatically between neighbouring properties.
+Foundation depths typically range from 0.9 metres on gravel to 1.5 metres on clay, deeper near mature trees on the upper streets.
 Trial holes are essential before pricing.
-Foundation depths typically range from 0.9 metres on gravel to 1.5 metres on clay, deeper near mature trees on the upper streets.
-The Bromley/Lambeth boundary.
-The borough boundary runs roughly along Anerley Hill — most Crystal Palace properties fall under Bromley Council, properties west of the line are under Lambeth, and a few on the upper slope are under Croydon.
-The two main councils have similar permitted development rules but different fees and slightly different approaches in conservation areas.
-The Crystal Palace Park conservation area covers properties near the park itself with restrictions on visible front-elevation changes — rear extensions are generally fine because they're not visible from the street.
-We check the planning portal entry at the survey before quoting.

-A Crystal Palace kitchen extension involves 12-15 trades over 12-18 weeks: demolition, foundations and retaining walls, drainage, structural steel, brick and block, roofing, glazing, plastering, electrics (NICEIC to BS 7671), plumbing, gas (Gas Safe), kitchen fitting, tiling, flooring, painting.
-We assign one project manager from survey through handover.
-The project manager runs the weekly programme, schedules the trades, manages materials deliveries on tight access streets, and reports progress with photo updates.
-Fixed-price contracts cover labour, materials, structural engineer calculations (typically £700-£1,400 for stepped foundation design and steel beam pack), Building Control fees (£400-£600 at Bromley or Lambeth), FENSA glazing registration, party wall surveyor coordination, trial hole investigation, and the Lawful Development Certificate fee.
-The price doesn't change unless the specification does.
+Fixed-price contracts cover labour, materials, structural engineer calculations for stepped foundation design and the steel beam pack, Building Control fees at Bromley or Lambeth, FENSA glazing registration, party wall surveyor coordination, trial hole investigation, and the Lawful Development Certificate fee.
+The fixed price is confirmed after a free site visit and doesn't change unless the specification does.
 Building Control inspections happen at foundation, DPC, drainage, structural steel, insulation (Part L: U-value 0.18 W/m²K for new walls and roof), and completion.
-Where the extension projects over a public Thames Water sewer (common on the rear of Crystal Palace terraces), a Build Over Agreement is required (£317 fee plus CCTV survey) and we handle the application.
+Where the extension projects over a public Thames Water sewer, common on the rear of Crystal Palace terraces, a Build Over Agreement is required plus a CCTV survey, and we handle the application.
 Where the rear of the property steps down into the garden, drainage runs may need a backflow valve to prevent surface-water surcharge during heavy rain.
 Glazing is FENSA-registered.
 Bifolds are typically Origin or Schüco; sliders are Sieger or IQ on premium projects.
 Roof construction is warm-roof with 150mm PIR insulation and EPDM or TPO membrane.
 Roof lanterns from Korniche or Glazing Vision are standard on the rear projection.
 Our office on Limes Avenue is 5 minutes from any Crystal Palace property.

 Kitchen Extensions in Crystal Palace: What's Included